ngdeveloper-projects/img-to-story-gen/README.md

 ## How It Works

+### The Process

-1. You select a vision model from the dropdown (defaults to the smallest recommended model)
+1. **Model Selection**: You choose a vision model from the dropdown (defaults to `moondream`, the smallest recommended model)

-2. When you upload an image, it's converted to base64 format
+2. **Image Upload**: When you upload an image, it's converted to a format the AI can understand (base64 encoding)

+3. **AI Processing**:
-3. The image is sent to Ollama along with the selected model and a prompt asking for a creative story
+   - The image is sent to Ollama (running locally on your machine)
+   - Ollama uses the selected vision model to "see" and understand the image
+   - A prompt asks the AI to create a creative story based on what it sees

+4. **Story Generation**: The AI analyzes the image and generates a creative, engaging story

-4. The generated story is displayed in the UI
+5. **Display Results**: The generated story appears in the UI, where you can copy or download it

-The app automatically downloads the selected model on first use if it's not already installed.
+### Model Download

+- **Manual Download (Recommended)**: Download models using `ollama pull <model-name>` before using the app
+- **Automatic Download**: The app can download models automatically when you select them, but this may fail due to network issues
+- **First Use**: If a model isn't downloaded, the app will attempt to download it automatically (may take 2-10 minutes)

+**Best Practice**: Always download models manually first to avoid network timeout issues.

 ## Troubleshooting